Pamet River marsh at golden hour, Truro Cape Cod

 Habitat

-Healthy shellfish beds are living water filters and the backbone of Truro's coastal economy and tradition.
-We support the Truro Shellfish Department's propagation work — funding seeding expansion in Pamet Harbor and along Truro's beaches — and we publish clear, public-facing educational resources so residents and visitors can harvest responsibly and safely.
+We fund the Truro Shellfish Department's propagation work — seeding expansion in Pamet Harbor and along Truro's beaches — and publish clear, public-facing resources so residents and visitors can harvest responsibly and safely.

-• Co-funding shellfish seeding in Pamet Harbor and Truro beaches
+• Co-funding oyster, quahog, and clam seeding in Pamet Harbor and Truro beaches

 • Public education on permits, harvesting rules, and food safety